- 2 door coupe

 After reaching 100,000 miles in my 2007 Ford Mustang I began thinking of replacing it.
 In April 2014 Ford unveiled the design of the next Mustang and I liked it.
-Over the next few months I began following the news releases of the specifications and reviews, and finally in the fall I was able to actually see one when they started appearing at dealerships.
+After following the news releases of the specifications and reviews, I was finally able to see one when they started appearing at dealerships in the fall.
 I wanted a sport coupe again, but by this time most manufacturers had abandoned that class.
-At the time, the Ford Mustang’s competition was the Dodge Challenger, which I thought was too large and heavy, and the Chevy Camaro which was not a very appealing style like the Camaros of the early 2000s.
+The 2015 Ford Mustang’s competition was the Dodge Challenger, which I thought was too large and heavy, and the Chevy Camaro which I thought was ugly.
 I thought the new Mustang’s design was beautiful, a well executed combination of modern and retro style.
-It was a bit less retro than the previous one but still enough that you could tell it carried Mustang DNA as it entered its 50th year.
+It was a bit less retro than the previous one but still enough that you could tell it carried the Mustang heritage as it entered its 50th year.

-I really liked the car’s style and power.
-I did have several issues that required repair under warranty and I learned from other owners of far worse problems than mine.
+I really liked the style and power of the 2015 Ford Mustang.
+There were several issues that required repair under warranty and I learned from other owners of far worse problems than mine.
 I was not happy with the quality level of this car but I was planning to keep it for some time.

 In late March 2017 we had a severe thunderstorm one night when I was at home, and the Mustang was parked at the end of a row with a tree next to it.
 Lightning struck the tree and caused one of the large branches to fall on the left rear quarter.
 There was significant damage to the sheet metal of the quarter panel & glass, the left tail light, and the trunk lid.
 The insurance company declared it a total loss based on the repair estimate.
 Because the damage extended up along the upper door surround past the point where it would need to be cut to replace the quarter panel, that part would need to be replaced as well.
-The door surround extends around the top of the door and down the windshield pillar and due to the way it was welded to the roof, the roof would need to be replaced as well.
 According to the insurance estimate it would have required nearly the entire side and that is a significant amount of sheet metal labor.
 After two Mustangs and not being satisfied with the quality of this one, I decided to move on from Ford and sport coupes for my next car.